-As has been the case with reauthorization acts for the past several decades, SAFETEA-LU tasks MPOs with developing plans and programs to accomplish the act’s objective in metropolitan areas, using a continuing, cooperative, comprehensive process.
-Reauthorization acts also typically identify planning factors that the metropolitan transportation planning process must address (see Exhibit 2), require that the process be certified as compliant with federal law, and designate the major products of the process.
+As has been the case with reauthorization acts for the past several decades, the FASTFAST Act tasks MPOs with developing plans and programs to accomplish the act’s objectives within metropolitan areas, using a continuing, cooperative, comprehensive process.
+TheThe FAST Act reinforces MAP-21’s emphasis on re--emphasizes performance-based planning that considers measures and targets, identifies, ies planning factors that the metropolitan transportation planning process must address (see Exhibit 2), requires that the process be certified as compliant with federal law, and designates the major products of the process.

 Chapter 4 provides descriptions of the required planning products and activities.

-Federal Transportation Planning Rules
+Federal Transportation Planning Regulations